uclaacm/react-native-course/01-welcome-and-overview/README.md

 Two, brief reasons:

 1. JavaScript is a very popular language: it underpins the entire internet, and can be used for many different things (frontends, servers, games, apps, scripts, etc.)
-2. JavaScript is part of the existing APCSP curriculum in schools that we work with
+2. JavaScript is part of the existing AP CSP curriculum in schools that we work with

 There are many problems with JavaScript too - but don't worry, we'll still have a good time.